BastienDax/Mars2033Website/README.md

 It's been 2 days now, I'm working on a website which is more or less based on the Netflix series/documentary "Mars".

+Ps : This isn't a mobile site yet.

 ### Clone or Download
 If you want clone or download the repo to your local machine, click on the green 'Clone or download' button.